10.3.1 Import Data from a Database

 Reimport from Database

-No matter using SQL Editor or Query Builder to import data from database, the connection and the query are automatically saved in the worksheet.
+After using SQL Editor to import data from database, the connection and the query are automatically saved in the worksheet.
 You can click the Import data button on Database Access toolbar anytime to import the data from the database again.
 Try the following steps.

 - Delete some data in the worksheet with database connection.